dabblelab/building-discord-bots-with-twilio-autopilot/README.md

 The course walks through building a **Discord** bot that lets users get answers to frequently asked questions. **Twilio Autopilot** provides the AI for answering the questions, and **Replit.com** is used to host the bot code and for proxying requests between Discord and Autopilot.

-At high level, there are five topics that are covered.
+At high level, there are five topics covered.

 1. Creating a Twilio Autopilot FAQ bot
 2. Setting up a Discord server